AlbinaKrasykova/Boba-Finder/README.md

 </br>
 2. What location would wish?
 NYC, SF, LA ?
 </br>
 3. How many options would you like to choose from ?
-Choose a number
+Choose a number of options you would like to see
 </br>